 Two truths, one lie: I dunked once when I was 16, I’m related to Ludacris, I was born in Dubai.

-What I wanted to be when I grew up: a concert festival coordinator or a producer at MTV.
+What I wanted to be when I grew up: a veterinarian or a cowgirl.

 Karlee may be from the north, but she is certainly no stranger to southern hospitality.
 She was raised in Michigan and then headed south to attend the University of Central Florida.
 Karlee runs day to day operations for all membership needs.
 From curating memberships to leading our tours, her passion to serve with a smile is second nature.
 Karlee always has a cup of coffee on her desk, spends time hanging out with high schoolers as a Young Life leader, and can totally school you on the tennis court.